Professor Marlene Laruelle writes article “Isolation and Reconquista: Russia’s Toolkit as a Constrained Great Power” for Russia Matters.

 Professor Eliot Sorel presented his lecture “Brain & Belonging: Integrating 21st Century Scientific Innovations and Global Social Challenges” at the International Mental Health Congress in Moscow, Russia on October 5, 2018.
-Please click here for a photo of Professor Sorel with Professors Roy Kallivayalil (Idaho), Marianne Kastrup (Denmark), Fernando Lolas (Chile), and Thomas Craig Jamieson (UK).
+Please click here for a photo of Professor Sorel with Professors Roy Kallivayalil (India), Marianne Kastrup (Denmark), Fernando Lolas (Chile), and Thomas Craig Jamieson (UK).

 On the occasion of the 70th anniversary of the Berlin Airlift by the US and UK, the History Channel did a story entitled “Why the Berlin Airlift Was the First Major Battle of the Cold War”.
 Click here for the story in which Professor Hope M. Harrison is quoted.